-And this house, on a bona fide tropical island, was not intended to be an investment property.
+This house, on a bona-fide tropical island, was not intended to be an investment property.
 On the contrary, I bought it strictly to enjoy the clear water, sandy beaches, fresh seafood, and great neighbors from all around the world.

 I was not counting on the price going up when I bought the house… but, after nine months, I sold it for US$110,000.

 So, without really planning on it at the time, the vacation home turned out to be a great investment.

 And as it turned out, this wasn’t the only time I made money by making real estate purchases that likewise were not “investment properties.”

 I grew up in the countryside, but a year in Manhattan taught me to appreciate the fun and convenience of life in a big city.
 I enjoyed having great dining and entertainment, and all the amenities of city life at my fingertips, without having to own a car.